aaron-grau/curic/react/projects/react_minesweeper/README.md

 Once your files are set up, install the development server.
 Run `npm install --save webpack-dev-server`.
 Add the following to the `"scripts"` section of your `package.json`: `"start": "webpack-dev-server --inline"`.
 Run `npm start` to see your project at `http://localhost:8080`.

+For information on the `webpack-dev-server` configuration, refer to the [webpack-dev-server reading][../../readings/webpack_dev_server.md].

 ## Phase 1: Game

 Start by creating a `Game` component using `extends React.Component`.
 In